SystemsApproach/sdn/intro.rst

 horizontally scalable services.
 This is important for both scalability and availability, where the key is that the two planes are configured and scaled independent of each other.
-If you need more capacity in the data plane you add a white-box switch.
+If you need more capacity in the data plane you add a bare-metal switch.
 If you need more capacity in the control plane you add a compute server (or more likely, a virtual machine).